Profiles

 How Profiles work

-It’s important to note: Profiles and the norms they reference are tied to the category, so a profile created for "Beer" could not be applied to "Wine."
-If you intend to analyze multiple categories, it will require consistent testing in each category to create a profile for each category.
+Profiles and the norms they reference are tied to the category.
+A profile created for "Beer" could not be applied to "Spirits".
+If you want to analyze multiple categories, you will need to test consistently in each category to create a separate profile for each.

 The different types of Profiles

-There are two types of profile used by the Zappi platform:
+There are two types of profiles used by the Zappi platform:

 Global Profiles

-- Although Global Profiles have a larger scope of data, in practice this gives the user more flexibility, as they can curate a norm scope on top of a Global Profile that allows them to zoom in on the data they want.
+- Although Global Profiles cover a broad scope of data, they can give you more flexibility.
+You can curate a norm scope on top of a Global Profile so you can zoom in on the data you want.

 Full list of Global Profiles: